 Today St. Gertrude of Nivelles is regarded with devout veneration.

 Even though she wasn’t canonized, she’s still honored by the Roman Catholic Church.
 Paintings often depict her as a nun holding a crosier while surrounded by mice.

 Nowadays her veneration as a patron saint of cats is popular among many feline owners from all across the globe.
 However, that’s a fairly new portrayal of St. Gertrude, which rose to prominence in the late 20th century.

-One of the reasons she’s regarded as a patron saint of cats is the fact that she was always kind and welcoming to all feline creatures, which resided around the Abbey of Nivelles.
-She offered them food, love and care.
-Moreover, she also showed great devotion to the holy souls.
-At the time people depicted the holy souls in her paintings as mice.
-Since everybody knows the felines’ affinity towards chasing mice, people eventually linked Gertrude to both species.
+One of the reasons she’s regarded as a patron saint of cats is the fact that she was always kind and welcoming to all feline creatures which resided around the Abbey of Nivelles.
+She offered them food and love.
+Moreover, she also showed great devotion to holy souls and at the time people depicted the holy souls in her paintings as mice.
+Since everybody knows felines’ affinity towards chasing mice, people eventually linked Gertrude to both species.

 Another theory is that she was somehow associated with the Germanic goddess Frigg, who was also linked to felines.